 Seafarers' rights and obligations

-The Danish Maritime Authority has drawn up guidelines for seafarers with the aim of providing a basic overview of the rights and obligations that accompany service as a seafarer.
-The special regulations for masters and ship's officers are not mentioned.
+The Danish Maritime Authority has prepared a guide which aims at creating a basic overview of the rights and duties that comes with the employment as a seafarer.
+The special rules applicable to masters and ship’s officers are not included.